wagmacaravan/scvi-scanvi-lung-integration/README.md

 Integration quality is quantified against a PCA baseline with the `scib-metrics` suite, and label transfer is evaluated on a held-out query set with a confidence-based triage analysis.

-This project moves beyond *running* single-cell pipelines to *training and evaluating* the models underneath them — reading loss curves, choosing and defending hyperparameters, benchmarking against baselines, and characterizing failure modes honestly.
+This project moves beyond running single-cell pipelines to training and evaluating the models underneath them such as reading loss curves, choosing and defending hyperparameters, benchmarking against baselines, and characterizing failure modes honestly.

 ## Pipeline